flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### 1. flyPad Calibration Page

-???
-"Where is the Throttle Configuration?"
+??? note "Where is the Throttle Configuration?"

     Open the flyPad (maybe pop it out to a separate window next to the throttle with ++ralt+left-button++) and go to **Settings** -> **Calibrate**.